 I hadn’t figured out how to get a pie crust that could hold up AND have that buttery flakiness AND tender bite all at the same time.
 Until now!

-The flours make all of the difference.
 Don’t get me wrong, I LOVE my rice flour blend.
 It is still my go to for cakes, cookies, muffins, and the like.
-For pie crust I just needed a lower starch content.
-I tried this amazing recipe from Allergy-Free Alaska (Megan has an amazing blog with tons of great recipes, you should follow her!)and I was won over!
-But I wanted an all-butter pie crust.
-I don’t personally have any issues with dairy, so I adapted her recipe to create my perfect pie crust.
+For pie crust you need a lower starch content.
+I tried my friend Megan’s Dairy Free Gluten Free Pie Crust and I was won over!

 One secret to making the perfect flaky crust is to make sure your butter and water are VERY cold, and then be careful to only lightly work the dough.
 Leaving larger chunks of butter in the dough also helps the crust to have that flakiness that we all desire.

-Another one of my secrets is to use plastic wrap to form the dough into a disc (so that your hands don’t melt that beautiful butter.)
+Another one of my tips is to use plastic wrap to form the dough into a disc (so that your hands don’t melt that beautiful butter.)
+Chill it all the way through before rolling it out to keep those chunks of butter.
+Those butter bits melt as the gluten free pie crust bakes and THAT is what makes the pie crust flaky.

 Then just move the dough to the pan and fill with your favorite pie filling.
 If you want to make a pie with a top crust, or are making several pies at once just multiply the recipe by the number of single layer crusts you need, and then divide the dough into that number of discs.

-Keep your eye out for this sweet Honey Pumpkin Pie that I made using this recipe.
-It really is the best all butter gluten free pie crust around!
+This really is the best all butter flaky gluten free pie crust around!

 - ⅓ cup sorghum flour